linhhonblade/OdooTraining/odoo-cert/odoo-cert.md

 ### Can I specify the contact fields I want to export?
 - [x] Yes
 - [ ] No
+### How can you automatically generate leads or opportunities in your CRM app when a visitor fills in a form on your website
+- [ ] It is not possible
+- [x] By selecting "Create an opportunity" as the form's action
+- [ ] By installing the Marketing Automation app
+- [ ] By using the "Lead generator" building block to create the form
+### Can you sell a product for which your inventory displays a quantity of 0?
+- [x] Yes
+- [ ] Yes, but only if you first have set a replenishment/reordering rule
+- [ ] Yes, but only if your product has an invoicing policy set to "on delivered quantities"
+- [ ] No, it is illegal
+### Where do you go to invoice all your customers at once?
+- [ ] Go to Accounting app > To invoice > Create Batch invoice
+- [ ] Go to the CRM app > select all "Won" opportunities > Send Invoices
+- [x] Go to Sales app > To Invoice > Orders to Invoice
+- [ ] It is not possible, you have to create each invoice separately
+### If you want a project and tasks created when a sales order is confirmed, which of the following service tracking options do you need to pick?
+- [x] Create a task in sales order's project
+- [ ] Create a new project but no task
+- [ ] Create a task in an existing project
+- [ ] Timesheet on tasks

+### The timesheet hours recorded at tasks are shown in which of the following columns in the sales order?
+- [ ] Invoiced
+- [ ] Quantity
+- [x] Delivered
+- [ ] None of the above
+### When configuring Expense Products, what are the Re-invoice options available?
+- [ ] No reinvoicing
+- [ ] At cost
+- [ ] Sales price
+- [x] All of the above
+### My company chooses to invoice clients in batches, at the end of the month.
+When creating a batch, can I choose a specific timesheet period?
+- [ ] No, only when creating individual invoices, not in batches
+- [x] Yes, when creating invoices in batches, a specific timesheet period can be choosen
+- [ ] Yes, by selecting the option "Timesheet/Batches" in the settings
+### What does the Split action do?
+- [ ] It splits a single page into two pages
+- [ ] It splits the documents into different workspaces
+- [x] It splits a batch of documents into separate files
+- [ ] None of the above
+### When I use an email address to receive documents: does Odoo create a new email account, or use an email alias?
+- [ ] new email
+- [ ] Email alias
+- [ ] This is not possible.
+You need to continue receiving them by mail and scanning them
+- [ ] An email alias, but for that, a third-party app is neccessary
+### I would like to send a document to be signed by my customer and employee.
+Is this possible?
+- [x] Yes
+- [ ] Yes, but only if your customer is an Odoo user
+- [ ] No
+- [ ] I need a genie lamp!
+### How should you configure a product or service that is invoiced based on time and materials (as opposed to fixed price)?
+- [ ] Invoice based on ordered quantities
+- [x] Invoice based on delivered quantities
+- Invoice based on milestones
+### How can I invoice the customer for the time my employees worked on the project?
+- [ ] By setting the "product" (architect in the video) as a consumable and the invoicing policy as ordered quantity
+- [ ] By setting the "product" (architect in the video) as a service and the invoicing policy as ordered quantity
+- [ ] By setting the "product" (architect in the video) as a service and the invoicng policy as timesheets on tasks
+- [x] By setting the "product" (architect in the video) as a service and the invoicing policy as timesheets on tasks
+- [ ] By setting the "product" (architect in the video) as a consumable and the invoicng plicy as timesheets on tasks
+### My Wood Panels are set up as invoicng the delivered quantities and re-invoice at sales price.
+The cost of the product is 50$ and the price is 80$.
+What wil be invoiced to the customer for 5 wood panels?
+- [ ] 50$
+- [ ] 80$
+- [ ] 250$
+- [x] 400$
+### How can you make the communication between the front-of-house (dining room) and the back of house (kitchen) better?
+- [ ] By using the print bill feature from the PoS front-end
+- [x] By using the order print feature from the PoS front-end
+- [ ] By using the kitchen feature from the PoS front-end
+- [ ] By using the kitchen feature from the PoS back-end
+### Is it possible to offer takeaway service when using Odoo?
+If so, how?
+- [ ] No, it is not possible
+- [ ] Yes, by installing and configuring the Rental app
+- [ ] Yes, by installing and configuring the Purchase app
+- [ ] Yes, by installing and configuring the Sales app
+- [x] Yes, by installing and configuring the Website/Ecommerce app
+### Why should you map your restaurant rooms on the PoS?
+- [x] It offers a clear overview of each room and its table's orders when clicking on the table from the map
+- [ ] So the waiters can have an overview of the tables
+- [ ] You need to map your restaurant to take orders
+- [ ] It is the feature that enables the bill spliting
+### About the registration qeustions: if 'Ask only once per order' is not enabled:
+- [ ] The question is asked once per order
+- [x] The question is asked once per attendee
+- [ ] Questions are randomized if more than one question was created, making only one question being asked per attendee
+- [ ] None of the above
+### To create a Lead Generation rule, I have to go to:
+- [x] Events &rarr; Configuration &rarr; Lead Generation &rarr; Create
+- [ ] Events &rarr; Settings &rarr; Lead Generation &rarr; Create
+- [ ] Events &rarr; Lead Generation &rarr; Create
+- [ ] CRM &rarr; Configuration &rarr; Events &rarr; Lead Generation &rarr; Create
+### Can I create and send a post to multiple social platform at once?
+- [ ] No, posts have to be created and posted individually, by stream
+- [ ] Yes, but the content has to be created individually, by stream, and then scheduled to be posted at the same time
+- [x] Yes, posts can be created and posted to multiple streams at the same time
+- [ ] No, posts can be created at the same time but have to be posted individually

 ## Purchase
 ### Is it possible to directly create a Purchase Order?
 - [ ] Yes, from the Purchase Order menu.